Start Printed Page 27279

 Defense Acquisition Regulations System, Department of Defense (DoD).

-DoD is proposing to amend the Defense Federal Acquisition Regulation Supplement (DFARS) to remove references to revoked Executive Orders related to minimizing the use of materials containing hexavalent chromium.
+DoD is issuing a final rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to remove references to revoked Executive orders related to minimizing the use of materials containing hexavalent chromium.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 DoD is amending the DFARS to remove references to Executive Order (E.O.)
 13423, Strengthening Federal Environmental, Energy, and Transportation Management, and E.O.
 13514, Federal Leadership in Environmental, Energy, and Economic Performance, as the authorities for the policy at DFARS subpart 223.73, Minimizing the Use of Materials Containing Hexavalent Chromium.
 Both E.O.
 13423 and E.O.
 13514 were revoked by E.O.
 13693, Planning for Federal Sustainability in the Next Decade, which was later revoked by E.O.
 13834, Efficient Federal Operations (83 FR 23771, May 22, 2018).
 E.O.
 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis (86 FR 7037, January 25, 2021), partially revoked E.O.
 13834, resulting in no impact to this final rule.

 The removal of these references will not impact DoD's policies and procedures for minimizing the use of hexavalent chromium, a known carcinogen, still used in some DoD weapon systems and platforms due to its corrosion protection properties.

 DoD published a proposed rule in the Federal Register at 85 FR 74639 on November 23, 2020.

 One respondent submitted a comment about a grant, which is out of the scope of this rule.
 No changes were made in the final rule.